Jorge Loring, 1st Marquis of Casa Loring: Marriage and family

 In 1850 he married Amalia Heredia Livermore of Málaga, herself a daughter of Manuel Heredia and Isabel Livermore.
 She was "an educated and intelligent woman" raised with an education "typical of the bourgeoisie of the time: refined, strong belief in Catholicism, foreign travel and a flair for fine arts."

 They had eight children, five of whom became or married Spanish nobility.
 A grandson, Jorge Loring Martinez, excelled as an aviation entrepreneur and inventor.
 A great grandson, Jorge Loring Miró SJ, is a widely published Spanish Jesuit priest.

 A third great grand daughter, Vittoria Eugenia Alvarez de Toledo y Marone-Cinzano, is the 7th and current Marquesa de Casa Loring and a cousin, once removed, of King Juan Carlos of Spain.

 Career and title

-"He built (or helped build) the first railroad in Andalusia, from Cordova to Málaga."
+He built (or helped build) the first railroad in Andalusia, from Córdoba to Málaga.
 He was created Marquis de Casa Loring in 1856.

-"He founded the Bank of Málaga and ... founded the newspaper El Correo de Andalucía" and supported metal refining and lead smelting.
+He founded the Bank of Málaga.
+He founded the newspaper El Correo de Andalucía and supported metal refining and lead smelting.

-Political career

-"He lived in Madrid between 1873 and 1890, where he was Liberal MP and senator" for many years.
+He lived in Madrid between 1873 and 1890, where he was Liberal MP and senator for many years.